Auditor Evaluator I

 - You want to make sure California government is effectively serving its people.

-- You want to work in a professional environment and be a part of a team of intelligent and thoughtful colleagues.
+- You want to work in a professional environment and be a part of a team of intelligent colleagues doing meaningful work.

 - You desire a starting annual salary range of $61,092 - $66,312.

-- You have integrity, commitment, and leadership qualities.
+- You can follow our core values of integrity, commitment, and leadership.

-- You are a self-starter with a sense of purpose and are able to work in an independent nonpartisan office.
+- You are a self-starter with a sense of purpose and are able to work in an independent nonpartisan office by approaching questions objectively without bias.

-- You are able to think critically and synthesize data, materials, and information into logical, meaningful, and concise findings to make sound decisions and recommendations.
+- You are able to think critically and synthesize data and information into logical, meaningful, and concise conclusions that will inform sound recommendations.

 - You are able to develop positive working relationships with teammates and other colleagues.